From a Culture of Whispers to a Speak-up Culture

 In our previous discussion on the human factor in risk management, we explored how biases influence decision-making.
 Silent cultures are a direct byproduct of psychological tendencies that suppress risk escalation.
 Three key behavioural dynamics reinforce a whisper culture:

-• Bystander Effect – The assumption that someone else will report an issue leads to collective inaction.
+Bystander Effect – Individuals often assume someone else will raise the concern, reducing the likelihood that anyone takes responsibility for escalation.
+As a result, issues that are visible to many people may remain unreported.
 If employees believe that raising concerns is not “their role,” critical risks can remain hidden until they cause real damage.

 Without targeted interventions, these behavioural dynamics create a risk culture that rewards compliance over critical thinking, reducing an organisation’s ability to pre-empt crises.